cosmoSEucl/cw-COMP0034/coursework1/report/coursework1.md

 In addition, I integrated a sentiment analysis using NLTK's `SentimentIntensityAnalyzer` to provide insights into the tone of grant descriptions.
 The sentiment value for each individual grant can be seen in the `Sentiment` column of the Grants table at the bottom of the Dash app.

+In the Grant Awards Time Series, if within a specific department only one grant has been received, then, instead of the graph it will print: *There is only one grant with a value of £[...]*.
+See Economic Development Team for an example.

 ## Section 2: Test code

 <p align="center">